Mithraism: Rituals and worship

 Mithraic initiates were required to swear an oath of secrecy and dedication.

+Mithras was thought to be a "warrior hero" similar to Greek heroes.

 Mithraic catechism

 Apparently, some grade rituals involved the recital of a catechism, wherein the initiate was asked a series of questions pertaining to the initiation symbolism and had to reply with specific answers.
 An example of such a catechism, apparently pertaining to the Leo grade, was discovered in a fragmentary Egyptian papyrus (Papyrus Berolinensis 21196), and reads: